-Travelling to New York, Hong Kong or Sydney for meetings can play havoc with your body clock, making it difficult to adjust for days after you get there.
+Traveling to New York, Hong Kong, or Sydney for meetings can play havoc with your body clock, making it difficult to adjust for days after you get there.
 Some people feel a little tired but others get serious jet lag.
 So how much more difficult must it be for those working on Martian time?

 The Martian Calendar

-This is something that Dr Niamh Shaw knows all about as she has been on a simulated Mars mission in Utah and a zero gravity flight.
-Shaw, who is based in the International Space University in Strasbourg, France, is well aware of the complexities involved in space exploration.
+This is something that Dr. Niamh Shaw knows all about it as she has been on a simulated Mars mission in Utah and a zero-gravity flight.
+Shaw, who is based at the International Space University in Strasbourg, France, is well aware of the complexities involved in space exploration.
 “A Martian day is not the same length as a day on Earth,” she said.
-“It’s a bit longer and a Martian year is longer too.”
+“It’s a bit longer and the Martian year is longer too.”

 The rover is working during the Martian day and “sleeping” during the Martian night—as is the Perseverance team back on planet Earth.
 For about 90 sols, the operations team is working on Mars time, which means they are setting their clocks to the Martian day.

 This allows them to respond quickly to any issue the rover may have during its workday.
 Working on Mars time also means that team members move their start times 40 minutes later each day.
 Unlike night shifts or unusual working hours, this involves a gradual change of the body clock.
 Eventually, team members will be waking up in the middle of the night to start their shifts.
 Living on Mars time makes daily life on Earth much more challenging, so the team is doing this only for a limited period.

 “I think the body will just adjust to that extra half an hour because it’s almost like delayed jet lag,” said Shaw.
 “If you go from here to America, the reason we get jet lag is that the time difference is so extreme.
 Whereas when we go from France to Israel, it’s fine.
 So I think they’ll be grand.”